Tag: college

 Serve from American Express and Chegg Partner to Empower College Students

 In a recent announcement, Serve from American Express announced its agreement with Chegg, the nation’s leading online student hub, to give college students a new way to receive payments for selling textbooks.
-Through this agreement, students will not only be able to receive payments through the company’s textbook buyback program exclusively through Serve from American… Continue reading Serve from American Express and Chegg Partner to Empower College Students
+Through this agreement, students will not only be able to receive payments through the company’s textbook buyback program exclusively through Serve from American Express, but will be empowered with online and mobile financial tools.

 Prepaid Debit Card Reviews, Complaints, Etc